-AP Valletta has positioned itself as part of a creative cluster in Sappers Street Valletta.
+AP Valletta has positioned itself within a creative cluster in Sappers Street Valletta.

 The idea of bringing together creative enterprises next to each other is to stimulate them as drivers for urban regeneration, innovation and branding.
-The concept is to develop and grow within the context of Valletta as a creative city after Valletta 2018 European Capital of Culture based on connective or catalysing cultural enterprises as a value chain.
-Currently, AP Valletta, fablabvalletta, Mediterranean Culinary Academy, The Property Monitor, IP Valletta and The Lantern form part of a growing creative community who shares interest in novel ideas and collaborate on exhibitions and events.
+The concept is to develop and grow within the context of Valletta as a creative city after Valletta’s stint as a European Capital of Culture in 2018, based on connecting cultural enterprises as a value chain.
+Currently, AP Valletta, IP Valletta, fablabvalletta, The PropWatch and Building Futures form part of a creative community which shares interest in novel ideas and collaborate on different levels including exhibitions and events.

 The building which houses the cluster is situated on St. Michael’s Bastion, part of the enceinte of the fifteenth century and overlooks the entrance to Marsamxett Harbour.
 A tunnel underlying the building along its length connects Sappers Street to the fortified ditch that surrounds the town.
 The original sixteenth century fabric of the building was considerably tampered with during the nineteenth century, and, during the Crimean War, when Malta served as headquarters for the Allies, an unrealised project for a military hospital on the bastion incorporated this building to serve as the entrance wing.
 In spite of this, the building is the only one to retain its original aspect, most of the surrounding area having been redeveloped in the nineteenth century in the eclectic style of the period.